asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ### Unifying explicit and implicit references

-In v2, it was possible to do implicit references in some places, for example for server security configuration, it was by name which referred to a security requirement Object in components - And for a channel to reference global servers by name.
+In v2, it was possible to do implicit references in some places, for example for server security configuration, it was by name which referred to a [Security Schema Object](https://www.asyncapi.com/docs/reference/specification/v2.6.0#securitySchemeObject) in components - And for a channel to reference global servers by name.

 In v3, this information MUST be explicit references.
-This did mean that we had to slightly change the Server Object `security` property, which is now an array instead of an object.
-We then moved the information about needed scopes for OAuth and OpenID Connect to the Security Scheme Object.
+This did mean that we had to slightly change the [Server Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#serverObject) `security` property, which is now an array instead of an object.
+We then moved the information about needed scopes for OAuth and OpenID Connect to the [Security Scheme Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#securitySchemeObject).

 ```yml
 asyncapi: 2.6.0